Auto-Rig

 Deform

-Enable or disable weight deformation of the spline IK bones.
+Enable or disable weight deformation of the Spline IK bones.
 Disabling it may be useful when creating more bones (by hand) over the existing ones, to set new bones as the deforming ones instead of the base spline IK bones.

 Update Transforms